Glenglassaugh distillery

-Glenglassaugh distillery is a malt scotch whisky distillery which restarted production in November 2008 after being acquired by an independent investment group.
-Following a complete refurbishment by the new owners the distillery was re-opened on 24 November 2008 by the First Minister for Scotland Alex Salmond.
+Glenglassaugh distillery is a malt scotch whisky distillery at Sandend in Aberdeenshire, Scotland.
+It restarted production in November 2008 after being acquired by an independent investment group.
+It was then bought by Brown-Forman and mothballed in 2025.

 History

-The Glenglassaugh Distillery is a single malt Scotch whisky distillery located in a picturesque site just outside the Speyside region in Northeast Scotland, close to the small town of Portsoy, Banffshire some 54 miles Northwest of Aberdeen.
-The Distillery was established in 1875 by a local entrepreneur James Moir and his two nephews, Alexander and William Morrison.
+The Glenglassaugh Distillery is a single malt Scotch whisky distillery located in a picturesque site just outside the Speyside region in Northeast Scotland, between the village of Sandend and the small town of Portsoy, Banffshire some 54 miles northwest of Aberdeen.
+The distillery was established in 1875 by a local entrepreneur James Moir and his two nephews, Alexander and William Morrison.
 James Moir had an expanding grocery business in the town of Portsoy and was wanting to establish a distillery that would produce a whisky of the highest quality to satisfy the growing demand from his customers.
 The site was originally chosen due to its proximity to a clean and pure water supply (Glassaugh Springs), easy access to the nearby barley fields and because it was known locally to have been the site of one of the many illicit distilleries that had operated in the area and which had produced excellent whisky.
 Following the death of both James Moir and William Morrison, Alexander Morrison was forced to sell the distillery and in 1892 the company was sold to Highland Distillers and until 2008 has been owned by them.
-Highland Distillers are a subsidiary of The Edrington Group.
+Highland Distillers is a subsidiary of The Edrington Group.
+Following a complete refurbishment by the new owners the distillery was re-opened on 24 November 2008 by then First Minister for Scotland Alex Salmond.

-In 1960 it was rebuilt and upgraded to double the production capacity and to yield lighter spirit.
-However, in 1986, when the whole whisky industry was reviewing operations the economics of running this relatively small and remote distillery, the owners decided that they should stop production.
-Around this time, Glenglassaugh was sold to the Edrington Group.
-The whisky from this distillery had traditionally been used in the production of blended whiskies such as Cutty Sark, Laing's, and The Famous Grouse.